Found us from search engine?

 This is a way of showing them that you cherished and valued the time and feedback they’ve given to you.

-Well, by listing down some of the qualities of what they values or fear about, it will help us to derive what will be some of the most common objections that our buyer may brought up during a sales process.
-And understanding such objections will allow us to get ourselves prepared ahead by implementing better intuitive marketing strategy to deal with those rejections.
+By listing down some of the qualities of what they values or fear about, it will help us to derive what will be some of the most common objections that our buyer may bring up during a sales process.
+And understanding such objections will allow us to know our buyer personas in marketing and thus able to implement a better intuitive marketing strategy to deal with those rejections.

-For Taylor, below are just some of the things she values and fear most in life:
+For Taylor, our buyer persona, below are just some of the things she values and fear most in life:

 What she valued most: